 - Book your English Skills Assessment if you haven’t done so already.

-- Make sure you have English (EAC or EAP) on your timetable in your first term.
+- Make sure you have English (COM or EAP) on your timetable in your first term.
 Usually, English is added to your timetable for you, but if it is not, see an English & Liberal Studies Coordinator before Day 5.

 - Read the Requirements for Graduation.
 Seek Academic Advice if necessary.